helsing45/Copydeck/README.md

 * The column Plurial is now name plural
 * The plurals of IOS are no longer _plurial it's been correct to _plural

+## v0.3.0
+_NEW:_
+* New feature that allows you to generate the csv file from an application's resources
+* Resource generation now allows specifying IDs for android or IOS

 [//]: #